Skip to content

 Using in Pages

-Subscribe to the generated *Changed observable in your page:
+Subscribe directly to the ReactiveProperty in your page layout:

 csharp